AndrewRook/getting_out/slideshow.md

   * <!-- .element: class="fragment" data-fragment-index="1" --> Use OSS
   * <!-- .element: class="fragment" data-fragment-index="2" --> Write the best code you can
   * <!-- .element: class="fragment" data-fragment-index="3" --> Use modern version control
+* <!-- .element: style="color:black" -->this is placeholder text to left alighn the list. it doesn't have any useful content in it.

 * Choose your projects carefully